hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ```

 The three request parameters are `dataset` (corresponding to the identifier of the dataset), `start`, and `stop`.
 They
-have values of `alpha`, `2016-07-13` and `2016-07-14` respectively.
+have values of `alpha`, `2016-07-13` and `2016-07-14`, respectively.
 This document will always
-use the full phrase "request parameter" to refer to these URL elements to draw a
+use the full phrase "request parameter" to refer to these URL elements to make a
-clear distinction from a parameter in a dataset.
+clear distinction between a parameter in a dataset.

 In the above URL, the segment represented as `server` captures the hostname for the HAPI server as well as any prefix path elements before the required `hapi` element.
-So in `http://example.com/public/data/hapi` the `server` element is `example.com/public/data`.
+For example, in `http://example.com/public/data/hapi` the `server` element is `example.com/public/data`.

 Endpoints
 =========

 The HAPI specification consists of five required endpoints that give clients a
 precise way to first determine the data holdings of the server and then to
-request data from the server.
+request data.
 The functionality of the required endpoints is as follows:

-1.  `/hapi/capabilities` lists the output formats the server can emit (`csv`, `binary`, or `json`, [described below](#data-stream-content)).
+1.  `/hapi/capabilities` lists the output formats the server can stream (`csv`, `binary`, or `json`, [described below](#data-stream-content)).

-2.  `/hapi/about` lists the server id and title, contact information, and a brief description of the datsets served (new in 3.0 HAPI specification).
+2.  `/hapi/about` lists the server id and title, contact information, and a brief description of the datsets served (this endpoint is new in the version 3 HAPI specification).

 3.  `/hapi/catalog` lists the catalog of datasets that are available; each dataset is associated with a unique id and may optionally have a title.